Keith Poole (bowls)

 Keith Poole (24 April 1927 – 15 September 2012) was an Australian international lawn bowler.

 Bowls career

 World Championships

 Poole won a silver medal in the fours with Don Woolnough, Leigh Bishop and Barry Salter and a bronze medal in the team event (Leonard Cup) at the 1976 World Outdoor Bowls Championship in Johannesburg.
 He also won a silver medal in the team event four years later.

 Commonwealth Games

 Poole won a silver medal as part of the fours team with Robert King, Errol Bungey and Errol Stewart at the 1974 British Commonwealth Games in Christchurch, New Zealand.
-Eight years later he skipped the four to a gold medal success in the 1982 Commonwealth Games in Brisbane.
+Eight years later he represented Australia at the 1982 Commonwealth Games and skipped the four to a gold medal success in the 1982 Commonwealth Games in Brisbane.
 The gold medal winning team was Poole, Rob Dobbins, Bert Sharp and Don Sherman.

 Asia Pacific Championships

 He won a gold medal at the Asia Pacific Bowls Championships in the 1985 fours at Tweed Heads, New South Wales.